 Buyers should provide the timeline of the project.

 Buyers should also include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

 The supply chain risk for instrumented control systems services is low.
-Key upstream suppliers include sensor wholesalers, valves and actuators wholesalers and data acquisition system and software publishers that represent a low level of risk.
-Moreover, the risk of upstream supply disruptions is also minimal due to the wide availability...
+Key upstream suppliers include sensor wholesalers, valve and actuator wholesalers, and data acquisition systems and software publishers.
+The risk of supply disruptions from these upstream suppliers is minimal due to the wide availability of these inputs.
+For example, sensors,...
 Subscribe to learn more.